Shared Grandkids Guest Room Makeover On A Budget

 The charcoal grey blackout curtains used to be in my home office.
 When we moved them into the kid's room they needed to be hemmed.
 I shared an amazing no-measure hack to shorten drapes that you don't want to miss!

-We've had the lamp tucked away in our storage room for a couple of years.
+We've had the acrylic lamp tucked away in our storage room for a couple of years.
 Thank goodness we kept it because it's perfect for this room.
 My husband has had the small drawer unit since childhood and it was being used in my office.
-It's perfect for a night table between the crib and bed and serves as a dresser for things like pajamas.
+It's perfect for a night table between the beds and serves as a dresser for their pajamas and extra clothing.

 Every kid's room needs a chalkboard, right?
 I turned part of a vintage dresser into repurposed mirror frame chalkboards.
 We attached a metal pen holder from my office to the base to hold sticks of chalk and a chalkboard eraser.
 I may make a cute label for it with my Cricut Maker and black vinyl, I just haven't decided what I want it to say yet.